stevenburris1978/DjangoMiniProject4SBurris/README.md

 ```

 ## How to create the main admin user
-(this will create the administrator login for your /admin side of your project)
+(this will create the administrator login to log into the Social App administration page)
 ```
 python manage.py createsuperuser
 ```